rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 The first thing that we need to do is to create an account in Meraki dashboard.

-_For this LAB we have created the users under the same account, as the linceses available._
+**_For this LAB we have created the users under the same account, as per divices register under the same license._**

 At this point you should have a mail as the following to set up your passwork